lhertrich/ml-project2-lineardepression-manual/README.md

 python run.py
 ```
 from the root directory.
 This file trains two models with the external chicago dataset and combines them to create a `final_submission.csv` file on the root level.
 We recommend using CUDA to create the submission.
 The runtime of this file with support of an A100 GPU on Google Colab was around 25 minutes.

 To recreate our results when testing different models, you can run:
 ```bash
 python -m models.model_name.model_name_train
 ```
 Except for `combined_model` which was only used for submission and `logistic_regression` which was only used once to create a simple baseline.
+The produced results, like train and validation loss plot and sample predictions, are then stored in the `trained_models` folder